 Trim the root end and dark green end off then slice the leeks in half and check for any dirt between the layers.
 Rinse off anything you find then thinly slice.

 Next chop the rest of the vegetables including 1 large or two medium-sized carrots, 1 large celery stalk, and 1lb baby red potatoes (about 6 baby red potatoes.)

 Time for some heat!
 First brown 3/4lb ground Italian sausage in a large Dutch Oven or soup pot over medium-high heat.
-I used mild and the soup still had a nice, warming kick.
+I used mild sausage and the soup still had a nice, warming kick.
 Scoop the sausage onto a plate then set aside for a bit.

 Turn the heat down to medium then heat 1 Tablespoon extra virgin olive oil in the pot.
-Add the leeks, carrots, and celery, season with salt and pepper, and then saute until the vegetables are tender, 5-7 minutes.
+Add the leeks, carrots, and celery, season with salt and pepper, then saute until the vegetables are tender, 5-7 minutes.
 Add 2 cloves minced garlic and 1 teaspoon Italian seasoning then continue to saute until the garlic is fragrant, 1-2 minutes.